thebader9/RMLGROUP2/README.md

 ### 2nd Bias remediation technique

-*   Grid search remediation technique with 150 models.Threshold is at 17%
+  **Grid search remediation technique with 150 models.Threshold is at 17%.**

 <br>